barryam3/s2/backend/README.md

 ### Start the App
 - `flask run`

+## Contributing
+Run `pylint app` and fix any non-TODO errors before each commit.

 ## DB Note
 You can create a database using the dump in `ssdb.sql`.
 The command to do so (after creating the database) is `mysql yourkerb+s2 < ssdb.sql`.
 If this does not work, you can paste and execute the SQL manually.